kmbutterfield/Programming-for-Spatial-Analysts-Advanced-Skills-Assessment-2/README.md

-# Programming-for-Spatial-Analysts-Advanced-Skills-Assessment-2
+## Programming-for-Spatial-Analysts-Advanced-Skills-Assessment-2
 This repository contains assessment work for the module GEOG5790M.
-The purpose of this module was to learn advanced skills in using Python for data processing and analysis.
-The repository is split into two key themes: data processing and data analysis.
+The purpose of this module was to create an independent project using a coding language on any topic of choice.
+Therefore, I decided to learn how to stream live-Tweets and the visualise the output to analyse them using, using Python.
+The Tweets scraped are on the topic of Prince Harry and Megan Markle's Royal wedding which took place Saturday the 19th of May 2018.

+### Libraries Required:
+* Tweepy for streaming via Twitter's API
+* PyMongo to save the Tweets, and convert to CSV
+* Vincent to create a time series graph of the Tweets during the stream
+* Pandas to visualise the data
+* Folium to create an aesthically pleasing map of tweets
+* NLTK for language processing of Tweet text

+### Folder Structure:
 Folder 1.
-Data-Processing contains three folders which contain completed practical work output.
-The first folder focuses on using Arcpy Scripts, Arc Add-ins, and GUI's.
-The second folder focuses on SQLite databases and Python.
-The third folders focuses on XML and a tutorial.
+Stream-Convert-Tweets contains scripts to run the Tweet streamer, tracking words on the Royal wedding, and script to convert to CSV from MongoDB.

 Folder 2.
-Data-Analysis contains two folders.
-The first folder "Pandas-Bokeh" provides practical output based on using the Pandas and Bokeh modules within Python.
-The last folder "NLTK" demonstrates the use of Natual Language Processing, and then the application of Bokeh.
+Analyse-Tweets contains scripts to visualise and analse the Tweet data with examples of output.

 For more information, please read the information files provided within each folder.